viviensiu/heart-failure-prediction/README.md

 ### Create Virtual Environment using Pipenv
 * Make sure you have pipenv in your existing environment, if not, first execute `pip install pipenv`.
-* If you already installed pipenv, execute `pipenv install numpy scikit-learn seaborn jupyter notebook xgboost tqdm`.
+* If you already installed pipenv, execute `pipenv install numpy scikit-learn seaborn jupyter notebook xgboost streamlit`.
 * If it's successful, you should see both `Pipfile` and `Pipfile.lock`.

 ### Activate virtual env